Everything you need to know about the 11+

 What if my child doesn't pass and I want to appeal?

 If your child scores 121 or more on the Transfer Test they are automatically qualified for grammar school.
 If they do not score 121 parents can request a Selection Review and/or Independent Admission Appeal.
-Download the Transfer Testing Process on this page for more information.
+Download the Transfer Testing Process for more information.

 What does a tutoring session consist of?

 A tutoring session will be a fun mixture of learning using books, computers and games.
-We will practice some English comprehension, some mental maths, a maths topic, and English topic, some spelling and possibly some nonverbal reasoning.
-We will have at least 6, but usually more, activities in a 2 hour lesson and that won’t include the stop for refreshments and the opportunity to try one of the many educational games just waiting to be played on the shelves in the classroom.
+We will practice some English comprehension, some mental maths, a maths topic, an English topic, some spelling and possibly some nonverbal reasoning.
+We will have at least six, but usually more, activities in a two-hour lesson and that won’t include the stop for refreshments and the opportunity to try one of the many educational games just waiting to be played on the shelves in the classroom.

 How long is a session?

-Each session for the 11+ Preparation course is 2 hours.
+Each session for the11+ Preparation course is two hours.

 How often should my child have a session?

-There are 34 teaching weeks in the year so your child can have a lesson almost every week of the school term time.
+There are 36 teaching weeks in the year so your child can have a lesson almost every week of the school term time.
+We teach 34 lessons in the year.

 Are all tutors CRB checked?